4 Dropbox Alternatives To Consider In 2023on 11 May 2023

 Of course, if you’re like most people that go with Drive, you’re probably using the Google suite of products.
 So in addition to using this solution for free, there’s the added benefit of easily connecting it with tools like Google Docs, Sheets, and Slides.

 Looking for a Dropbox alternative that doesn’t break the bank?
-Glasscubes is cheaper than Dropbox for Business and enables you to do much more than share files.
-Start your free trial today.
+Glasscubes is cheaper than Dropbox Business Standard and enables you to do much more than share files.
+Request a guided demo of Glasscubes today.

-A Dropbox Alternative For More Secure File-Sharing Environments: pCloud
+2. pCloud: A Dropbox Alternative For More Secure File-Sharing Environments

 While not as well known as other file-sharing services, pCloud certainly stands up as a solid —and secure—Dropbox alternative.
-The nifty feature that makes it so secure: pCloud Crypto.
+The nifty feature that makes it so secure: pCloud Encryption.

 These encrypted files are only available to those with the encryption password (which should only be the user).
 Even if someone else accesses the device, they will not be able to view the encrypted files.

-A Dropbox Alternative For Greater Visibility & Control: Glasscubes
+3. Glasscubes: A Dropbox Alternative For Greater Visibility & Control

 The more team members you have, the greater your need for visibility and control to ensure accountability and auditability.
 Dropbox offers basic features around file history, but Glasscubes provides an advanced level of visibility and control around files and folders as part of its comprehensive collaboration platform.